BND Hamburger Icon

 As stores continue to expand and American shopping habits change, retailers are struggling financially.
 Stores such as Nine West, Claire’s and the Bon-Ton stores are a few among the multitude of companies that have filed for bankruptcy in the last several years.

-For struggling businesses, Mauborgne recommended the strategy canvas, which is featured in her newer book with Kim, Blue Ocean Shift: Beyond Competing.
+For struggling businesses, Mauborgne recommended the strategy canvas, which is featured in her book with Kim, Blue Ocean Shift: Beyond Competing.
 A strategy canvas is a one-page analytic that helps businesses focus on an industry and its key competing factors.

 “It drives you to take a hard look at yourself as the market sees you,” Mauborgne said.
 “If retailers applied it, they’d quickly discover that they all compete in the same space they have for 30 years, and all are near mirror images of one another.
-That creates a real wake-up call, gets everyone aligned, and creates a strong impetus for change.”
+That creates a real wake-up call, gets everyone aligned and creates a strong impetus for change.”

 Her ultimate advice for businesses is to stop competing and start creating.

-Max Freedman, Business Operations Insider and Senior Analyst
+Written By: Max FreedmanBusiness Operations Insider and Senior Analyst

-Max Freedman, has spent nearly a decade providing entrepreneurs and business operators with actionable advice they can use to launch and grow their businesses.
-Max has direct experience helping run a small business, performs hands-on reviews and has real-world experience with the categories he covers, such as accounting software and digital payroll solutions, as well as leading small business lenders and employee retirement providers.
+Max Freedman has spent nearly a decade providing entrepreneurs and business operators with actionable advice they can use to launch and grow their businesses.
+Max has direct experience helping run a small business, performs hands-on reviews and has real-world experience with business technology.
+At Business News Daily, Max covers accounting software, POS systems and digital payroll solutions, as well as leading medical software and text message marketing services.
 Max has written hundreds of articles for Business News Daily on a range of valuable topics, including small business funding, time and attendance, marketing and human resources.

 Back to top